peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-Using `Function.prototype.bind` allows you to partially apply a function.
-If you partially apply `add` with just the first argument `a`, the result is a new function `addTen` that adds `10` to the remaining argument `b`.
+in JavaScript, `Function.prototype.bind` allows you to partially apply a function.
+If you partially apply `add`,  fixing the first argument with a value of `10`, the result is a new function that adds `10` to the remaining argument.

 ```js
 const add = (a, b) => a + b